ShivakumarMaram/medicaldiagnosis/README.md

 ## Technologies Used:
 -  Frontend: Streamlit (for building the interactive web interface).
 -  Backend:Python (using Scikit-learn for machine learning models).
 -  Libraries:Pandas, NumPy, Matplotlib, and joblib (for model loading and prediction).
+-  Scikit-learn
+-  Pickle (for model serialization)
+-  streamlit_option_menu